 In a broad sense, the geothermal concept can also be extended to the study of other planets.
 Its principles are exploited at a technological level in the production of electricity and cogeneration through geothermal power plants from the associated geothermal energy.

-The origin of earth's heat from a geothermal
+The origin of earth's heat of geothermal

 The heat of the Earth's core was originally generated during the accretion of the developed planet thanks to the gravitational pull force.
 Subsequently, heat continued to be generated thanks to the natural processes of nuclear fission of elements such as uranium, thorium and potassium.